JacobAgerbo/Norwegian_wild_Salmon_2022/Metagenome_Analysis/README.md

 • Prior our analysis of MAGs, we normalised coverage of MAGs based on sum of coverage (sequencing depth) and genome length, basically like [TMP normalisation](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/)

 • Read recruitment of MAGs were used for following classical ecological measurements for diversity, like:

   - Richness, using Hill diversity (quite a nice and transparent framework - compared to Shannon and Simpson)

   - Composition, PCoA with weigthed UniFrac distances

   - Differential abundance between locations, presence/absence of parasites

   - Correlated response models between MAG abundance and other sample informations, like size, diet composition, etc, using [BORAL](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12514)

 • Also, we analysed functional diversity from gene abundances, where functions were annotated using COG, KoFAM and PFAM.

   - Looking at overall composition with PCoA or heatmap

   - Looking at composition within single COG CATEGORIES

 • For a more evolutionary perspective, we investigated SNVs, SCVs, and SAAVs, following the wonderful anvi’o guidelines

-    - SNVs were used to
+  - SNVs were used to infer potential genotypic variation and concordance with host genotype

   - SCVs were applied for pNpS inferring to look for gene wise selection pressure

   - SAAVs were used to investigate fixated mutations in the amino acid composition within populations of metagenomes

 • SAAVs were used to make a prevalence analysis across host genotypes within Norwegian individuals
     - SAAVs were analysed in concordance with predicted protein structures used for SNV analysis